canonical/craft-parts/docs/common/craft-parts/explanation/parts.rst

 ``cmake-generator`` properties that can be used to configure how :command:`cmake` is used in the build process.

-.. ifconfig:: project in ["Snapcraft"]
+.. ifconfig:: project in ("Snapcraft",)

    The :ref:`build_attributes` property allows a number of standard customisations to be applied to the build.
 Some of these are used to address